msalamah/whatsapp-chatbot-saas-starter/README.md

 - Frontend lives in `apps/admin` (Vite + React).
 Install deps with `npm install` inside that folder, then run `npm run dev` to launch on port 5173.
 - Or use root scripts: `npm run admin:dev` for development and `npm run admin:build` for production bundles.
 - Set `ADMIN_API_KEYS` in `.env` and pass the same token via the portal connect form.
+- Provide an admin display name and choose a role (owner/operator/viewer).
+These values are forwarded as `X-Admin-Actor` and `X-Admin-Role` headers for audit tracking.
 - Features: tenant roster with inspect/delete actions, create/update forms for services + calendar settings, token rotation, delete (non-default tenants).
 Toggle “Show raw tokens” to fetch sensitive fields.
 - The portal persists the last-used base URL and token in `localStorage`; use the Disconnect button to clear it.
+- Audit trail panel surfaces the latest tenant changes by reading from `GET /tenants/activity`.

 ### Availability & calendar